 - Course notes: Differential Equations II, various authors, University of Adelaide (2021).

 - Instructional videos covering the material in the course notes

 Recommended ResourcesKreyszig, E. (2011), Advanced engineering mathematics, 10th edn, Wiley.

-Online LearningThis course uses MyUni exclusively for providing electronic resources, such as lecture notes, assignment papers, and sample solutions.
-Students should make appropriate use of these resources.
-Link to MyUni login page: https://myuni.adelaide.edu.au/webapps/login/
+Online LearningThis course uses MyUni exclusively for providing electronic resources, such as the textbook, videoed lectures, tutorial questions, assignments, sample solutions, quizzes (for self-testing) discussion boards, sample test/examination etc. Students must make appropriate use of all these resources to succeed in this course.

 Learning & Teaching Activities